Nelavala Vijayasree

 Nelavala Vijayasree (born 1987) is an Indian politician from Andhra Pradesh.
-She is an MLA from Sullurpeta Assembly Constituency which is reserved for SC community in Tirupati District.
-She represents Telugu Desam Party.
-She won the 2024 Andhra Pradesh Legislative Assembly election.
+She is an First Lady MLA from Sullurpeta Assembly Constituency which is reserved for SC community in Tirupati District.
+She won the 2024 Andhra Pradesh Legislative Assembly election representing Telugu Desam Party.

 Early life and education

 Vijayasree is from Nellore.
-She completed MBBS in 2022 from Narayana Medical College, Nellore which is affiliated with Dr. YSR University Of Health Sciences.
+She completed MBBS in 2022 from Narayana Medical College, Nellore which is affiliated with Dr. NTR University of Health Sciences.

 Political career

 Vijayasree won the 2024 Andhra Pradesh Legislative Assembly election from Sullurpeta Assembly Constituency representing Telugu Desam Party.
 She polled 1,11,048 votes and defeated Kiliveti Sanjeevaiah of YSR Congress Party by a margin of 29,115 votes.